 - Restoration of the Sphinx and its enclosure.

 The Step Pyramid at Saqqara.
-Buyoof, Wikimedia Commons
+Wikimedia Commons, Public Domain

 The Great Sphinx, as seen today.
-Wikimedia Commons
+Makalu, Pixabay

 As would be expected, discussion gravitated to the impact of Egypt’s slow-boil revolution on its priceless antiquities, in and out of the ground.
 The archaeological sites of Egypt are unbelievably empty of tourists — one of the casualties of the civil unrest.
 Security has much to do with this.
 The monuments, exemplifying some of humanity’s greatest achievements, are barely guarded, and in some sites there are no guards whatsoever.
 Many sites are in a neglected condition, littered with animal dung, graffiti, and trash.